scala/scala-lang/_posts/2026-09-13-release-notes-3.3.9.md

 ## Scala LTS Release Notice

 The next planned LTS 3.3 release will include updates introduced until last Scala 3.10.x before 3.11.
-We'll continue to backport bug fixes and improvements from the Scala Since the next LTS 3.9.0 has been released, we will continue to support 3.3.x series for the next year.
+We'll continue to backport eligible bug fixes and improvements from the Scala Next series.
+Because the next LTS 3.9.0 has now been released, we will continue to support the 3.3.x series for the next year.